jan904/TDC_Max10/README.md

 The script read_serial reads to output of the FPGA via UART.
 At the moment, each input signal generates a 16 Bit output for each channel.
 The necessary 9 bit fine timestamp is concatenated with a 2 bit ID ('00', '01', '10', '11') and the remaining 5 bits are wasted.
 This of course can be improved by using a header or a predefined order for the output order of the channels.
 Also coarse timing information could be added.

 For some reason, it can happen that the order of the output is shifted.
 Then the bits read by the script do not make sense as the channel ID is taken as timing information in this case.
 It only happens rarely and could be detected within the script to automatically correct.

+Quickly plot the bin histograms with plot_hist.py.
+In the current configuration, the first two lines are longer and thus better than lines 3 & 4.
+This can be optimized by altering the position of the lines on the FPGA using the loc_assign script.
+The entries at the maximum bin 4 * 72 = 288 are a result of overflow.
+This happens when a signal arrives during the reset stage leading to the maximum value being recorded.